dreth/dreth.github.io/blog/drafts/evaluate_crypto_projects/article.md

 - If you think all of cryptocurrency is a ponzi scheme or a huge scam, I recommend you read [the following article](https://divethru.com/feeling-stupid-a-guide-to-your-emotions/).

 - I am a risk-averse investor, I do not engage with especially obscure projects, and if so I only put a small portion of my portfolio there.

+- When I say "big cryptos", I'm only referring to Bitcoin (BTC) and Ethereum (ETH).
+Nothing else.

 ## Purpose